Back to Top

 Too Cool T-shirt Quilts uses a batting made by Hobbs Bonded Fibers of Waco, Texas.
 The batting is 80% cotton and 20% polyesters.
 This batting is special because it is needle punched.

 Needle punching locks the cotton fibers together.
 They run the batting though a roller of hot needles.
 As the needles goes into the batting, they melt the polyester fibers.
-As the needles exits the batting, the hot polyester is dragged up through the cotton fibers.
+As the needles exit the batting, the hot polyester is dragged up through the cotton fibers.
 This is what bonds the cotton fibers together.
 This makes for a very stable cotton batting.
 It is difficult to tear, and it doesn’t bunch up.

 Quality